Agent-Kwabbel/Horizen/README.md

 # Horizen

 Horizen is a minimal start page that combines a beautiful ambient backdrop with quick access to search, links, and local weather.
-I needed a new tab page that would match my Linux setup and my browser (Zen Browser), so I made one!
+I needed a new tab page that would match my Linux setup and my browser, so I made one!

+Btw, altough I use a Firefox based browser (Zen Browser), gradients on Chormium based browsers are for some reason waaay better.
+So the background is 10x better if you use Chromium.

 ## Features
 - **Animated aurora back** that fills the screen with softly shifting colors.
 There is a 5% on a hidden real aurora theme on page load.